 Snowgoose Produce: Known for their “Immodest Ice Cream Cones” Snowgoose Produce is a seasonal, family run, country market located in the Skagit Valley.
 They offer incredible organic produce and local fare such as fresh and smoked seafood, baked breads, artisan cheeses and carefully selected wines.
 When you stop by be sure to tell the owner Vico hello!
-What a nice guy he is!
+He’s such a nice guy.

 The Donut House, Anacortes: A fun little stop before heading to a park or onto one of the San Juan Island ferries.
 This shop has a huge selection of fresh baked goodies and very affordable prices.

 Taylor Shellfish: If you like oysters, you’ll love this spot.
 Since the 1890’s Taylor Shellfish has been farming high quality, sustainable shellfish.
 Feast in the waterfront picnic area, or take your goodies to go.

 Slough Foods, Edison: Awesome for wine, fancy meat and cheese.
 Our good friend John owns it—tell him we sent you!